 The NetEcon group at IMDEA Networks studies economics of networked systems and its interplay with technology and security.
 Based on measurements, data analysis, and modeling, the group explores the roles and interactions of various entities in the Internet ecosystem.
 We also develop innovative business models for cost reduction, revenue increase, and social utility maximization.

 The members of the OppArch Lab focus on solutions for extremely high-performing opportunistic architectures for highly dense cellular networks and for infrastructure-less wireless services.
 Specifically, the OppArch Lab targets analysis, design, implementation and experimental evaluation of energy-efficient, robust, fair and high-throughput communication protocols for: (i) SDN/SDR-based cellular networks, (ii) context-aware services, and (iii) cloud-based data centers.

 The Pervasive Wireless Systems Group has the goal to provide truly pervasive and seamless communication using innovative wireless systems.
 The group has currently three main lines of research: (i) visible light communication networks, (ii) mobile indoor localization, and (iii) collaborative wideband spectrum monitoring.
-Research collaborations are also active with other groups at IMDEA Networks Institute and with key external partners such as Armasuisse and ETH Zurich.
 The approach of the group is to build and deploy solid systems that support the theoretical and simulation analysis.

 The Wireless Networking Group performs research on all aspects of wireless networking and communication.
 Some of our focus areas are millimeter wave networking and extremely high frequency communication, interference management and coordination mechanisms, network coding, mobile network resource and traffic optimization, and wireless transport protocols.
 We specifically target experimentation in testbeds in addition to analysis and simulation.